DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

       :local:
       :depth: 3

-Unfortunately, other than the recommended *Makerfabs ESP8266 WiFi Shield*, the Espressif ESP8266 based WiFi Boards that are available for sale routinely come with versions of the firmware that simply do not work with |EX-CS|.
-This now seems to include the recommended `Makerfabs ESP8266 WiFi Shield <https://www.makerfabs.com/esp8266-wifi-shield.html>`_.
+Unfortunately, other than the recommended *DCC-EX EX-MotorShield 8266* and *Makerfabs ESP8266 WiFi Shield*, the Espressif ESP8266 based WiFi Boards that are available for sale routinely come with versions of the firmware that simply do not work with |EX-CS|.
+There was a run of Makerfabs boards from around May 2023 through October 2023 that had defective firmware from Expressif.
+You can use this tutorial to upgrade one of those boards if you have one.
+All boards manufactured after November 2023 have the correct firmware.
+These boards carry the DCC-EX logo on the bottom and display version 1.1 or later.

 Which is correct version of the AT firmware
 ===========================================